flutterdro/flutterdro.github.io/_posts/2025-03-01-overengineering-for-funsies.markdown

     T2 m_option2;
 };
 ```
 And don't worry, you can call static functions like regular member functions.

 Though I recently saw an interesting trick here.
 Instead of using a static function
 we can use:
 ```cpp
 static constexpr auto limit = std::integral_constant<std::size_t, m_option1.limit() * m_option2.limit()>{};
 ```
 It will still allow us to call `.limit()` to get the value of the limit since
-`std::integral_constant` has `operator()` which return underlying value.
+`std::integral_constant` has `operator()` which returns an underlying value.
 It also allows
 us to do classical type metaprogramming.
 It is not like I really need it in this case, but... come on, look at how ugly it is,
 you just can't help but love it.
 This trick is like that one ugly cat, you want
 to shower it with all the affection in the world.